treize-khushrenada/heyarthur-site/_posts/2021-03-15-sentiment-analysis-pyspark.md

 ### What to expect:
 - Understand the competitive advantages of Spark for big data processing
-- Utilize Spark Dataframe to analyze Yelp review datasets
+- Utilize Spark Dataframe to explore Yelp review datasets

 ---